NavaraCloudServices/github-copilot-groundschool/README.md

 ## Forked from

-This repository is inspired from the [Microsoft Copilot Hackathon](https://github.com/microsoft/CopilotHackathon).
-We aim to build a comprehensive learning resource for developers interested in leveraging AI for coding.
+This repository was forked from the official [Microsoft Copilot Hackathon](https://github.com/microsoft/CopilotHackathon).
+Thank you to the Microsoft team for their great work!

 ## Goal